dipeshjoshi4/Thapa-React/README.md

 - so this React.creatElement is converted into React.Elements which is object and thats show what is render in

 - babel is compiler which conver react(jsx) code into valid js

+### 6.Components in React

+- components is js function which have jsx (html like code you can write js is called jsx)

+- components is building block of react.allowing complex and interactive App

+- always have .jsx extension in components

+- two ways to create components

+1. Class Components - before the function components class componenets is the way to create components

+2. Function Components - this is morden and most recommended way of writing react.js components